trento-project/web/api-reference.md

   - [Trento.SapSystems.Events.DatabaseRestored](Trento.SapSystems.Events.DatabaseRestored.md): This event is emitted when a database is restored.

+  - [Trento.SapSystems.Events.SapSystemDataMarkedInSync](Trento.SapSystems.Events.SapSystemDataMarkedInSync.md): This event is emitted when a SAP system data is marked as in sync.

+  - [Trento.SapSystems.Events.SapSystemDataMarkedStale](Trento.SapSystems.Events.SapSystemDataMarkedStale.md): This event is emitted when a SAP system data is marked as stale.

   - [Trento.SapSystems.Events.SapSystemDatabaseHealthChanged](Trento.SapSystems.Events.SapSystemDatabaseHealthChanged.md): This event is emitted when the SAP System database health has changed.

+  - [Trento.SapSystems.Events.SapSystemDatabaseStaleAtChanged](Trento.SapSystems.Events.SapSystemDatabaseStaleAtChanged.md): This event is emitted when the database stale state associated to a SAP System changes.

   - [Trento.SapSystems.Events.SapSystemDeregistered](Trento.SapSystems.Events.SapSystemDeregistered.md): This event is emitted when a SAP system is deregistered (decommissioned).